Careers Education Information and Guidance

 Students in years 8, 9, 12 and 13 receive a one-hour timetabled lesson each week of Personal Development Education and one hour a fortnight in Years 10 and 11.
 Where possible this is delivered by specialist teachers.
 The aim is to promote equality and opportunity for all through impartial education and guidance, considering local and national developments, for example, the 8 Gatsby benchmarks (see below) to determine provision.
 (Full details of the PDE programme for each year are in the PDE Section of the school website).

 All students should have opportunities and access to guidance, either internal or external.
-Jack Hunt School offers 1:1 independent guidance interviews with an external careers and educational consultant for all students in Year 11, including all Looked After Children.
+Jack Hunt School offers 1:1 independent guidance interviews with an external careers and educational consultant for all students in Year 11.
 Internal support is offered through specialist PDE staff within school.

 In the Sixth Form Jack Hunt School prioritises goal setting and forward planning.
 Students are given the opportunity to meet external speakers, either virtually or in person from a variety of Apprenticeship providers, Higher Education Institutions and workplaces.
 The school is supported in offering higher education information and guidance by the National East Anglian Collaborative Outreach group.
 Students are also supported in careers education by Growth Works and our local Enterprise Advisor.
 Students have access to virtual work experiences and Higher Education opportunities through Globalbridge, which provides personalised experiences for each learner.
 We also have strong links with local external organisations including Peterborough City Hospital, Anglian Water, Greenwoods Solicitors and Moore Stephens where many of our students undertake face to face work experience and we organise alumni visits and trips to universities for Year 12 in the Summer Term.
 Students are encouraged and supported to undertake their own research and make their own decisions about their futures.